adamsilver/fdpb/01-Register.md

 As is often the case in our industry, live validation is a technique that causes more problems than it solves.
 We'll stick to robust and simple techniques that help users.
 We'll validate on `submit` and leave the clever stuff to our competitors.

+#### Disabling buttons until valid

+I've seen some forms that will start off as disabled until a user fills out the fields successfully.
+As you will probably have guessed by now, this presents several difficulties.

+First, as we said earlier, valid formats does not make valid forms.
+So as the form becomes valid, and enables the button only to be a shown an error later is frustrating.

+Second, disabled buttons are greyed out making them hard to read for those with poor eyesight.

+Third, they don't convey *why* they are disabled, or what it takes for it to enable.
+This is why we validate on submit, because allowing the user to submit, allows the system to respond with errors, helping the user to progress.

 #### HTML5 validation

 - TODO: Not using HTML5. novalidate.
 No required boolean. etc. See Heydon.